jonas-pueschel/RCG_DFTK/README.md

-The Riemannian conjugate gradient method is a method to calculate ground states of the Kohn-Sham minimization problem, Implemented using DFTK.jl.
+The Riemannian conjugate gradient method is a method to calculate ground states of the Kohn-Sham minimization problem, implemented using DFTK.jl.

 # Getting started

-Testing the parallel RCG in DFTK is straight forward:

-    1. Add dependencies listet in the Manifest
+In order to generate the plots from the paper,

+    1. choose the respective model, basis in test_molecule.jl,
-    2. Run test_molecule.jl
+    2. run test_molecule.jl.

+The convergence plots will be displayed after all methods converged.
 This readme is a bit short and will be extended in the future.